tejavardhan8978/Application/docs/specification/Implementation.md

 We get the connection, and update the ? placeholders with the new quantity and ingredient ID, execute the statement and refresh the table to show the updated inventory.

-### Process Remove
+### Process to Remove
 1) Navigate to the inventory table
-2) Select an item by selecting an ingredient by hitting it once
+2) Select an ingredient by clicking it once and highlighting it.
-3) then press the delete button
+3) Then click the delete button.
+4) The Ingredient you have deleted is no longer in the database and will not be displayed.

 ### Process Edit
 1) Navigate to the inventory table
 2) Select an item by selecting an ingredient by hitting it once
 3) Then press the edit button
-4) Enter your new desired quantity and then hit save
+4) Enter your new desired quantity or expiration date or both and then hit save.
+5) The Ingredient's values are now updated.
+This can be verified on the main table display.

 # Phase 3